JTYKolesar/configure-ad/README.md

 <h3>&#9314; Assign Domain Controller's Private IP address to STATIC</h3>

-- To make sure users are able to login using a domain name, instead of their standard username, we'll have to make sure the Domain Controller's DNS IP address doesn't get changed in the future:
+- Later in this demonstration, we'll need users to login using a domain name instead of their standard username, so we'll have to make sure the Domain Controller's NIC Private IP address doesn't get changed in the future:
-  - Inside Azure, go to DC-01 VM page.
+  - Inside Azure Portal, go to DC-01 VM page.
   - Click on "Networking", then click on the "Network Interface" (this example uses **dc-01667**).
 <p align="center">
 <img src="https://i.imgur.com/OV6YK9L.jpg" height="70%" width="70%" alt="Step 1-3"/>
 </p>

-- Next, click on "IP configurations" on the left.
+- Click on "IP configurations" on the left.
 - You can see that the Private IP address is Dynamic.
   - Click on "ipconfig1".
 <p align="center">